nh2/blog/posts/Haskell-Storable-Vector-overhead.md

 Thus their total memory usage would be `7 + 1 = 8 Words`, so 64 Bytes.

-This result is different from from the incorrect 9 Words we obtained before.
+This result is different from the incorrect 9 Words we obtained before.

 ## Alternative how to count